Discover Google’s New Search Profiles for Publishers

 FAQs

-What are Search Profiles?
+What are Google Search Profiles in Google Discover?

-Search Profiles give publishers and creators a central place to showcase their latest articles, videos, and social posts.
-People can easily follow sources from their profile, so they’re more likely to see that content on Discover.
+Google Search Profiles give publishers and creators a central place to showcase their latest articles, videos, and social posts.
+The article describes them as dedicated, shareable spaces that can help audiences find accurate, up-to-date information about sources on Search.

 Comments